Universal Credit

 Universal Credit does not depend on your National Insurance Contributions, but it does take your means (income, savings and other capital) into account.
 You can claim Universal Credit if you are sick or disabled or have caring responsibilities.
 This includes if you have cystic fibrosis or are caring for someone with cystic fibrosis as this may affect whether you can work or the hours you can work.

-Universal Credit is being introduced in stages across Great Britain and is replacing the following benefits:
+Universal Credit was introduced in stages across Great Britain and has replaced the following benefits:

 Universal Credit differs from the previous system in several ways: